FreeRTOS/iot-reference-nxp-rt1060/examples/evkbmimxrt1060/pubsub/README.md

       ```
       openssl ec -in ecdsasigner.key  -outform PEM -out ecdsasigner-pub-key.pem
       ```
-      3. Switch to device provisioning mode by setting `appmainPROVISIONING_MODE` to `1`, recompiling and downloading the firmware.
+      2. Switch to device provisioning mode by setting `appmainPROVISIONING_MODE` to `1`, recompiling and downloading the firmware.
-      4. On the CLI prompt from the terminal, run:
+      3. On the terminal CLI prompt, run the following command:
       ```
       pki set pub_key sss:00223344
       ```
-     5. CLI waits to input the public key.
-Copy the PEM public key created in above step line by line and paste it to serial terminal.
-Press `Enter` after each line.
+     4. CLI waits to input the public key.
+Copy the PEM public key created in above step and paste it to serial terminal.
+Press `Enter`.
-     6. On successful provisioning, the CLI should print `OK`.
+     5. On successful provisioning, the CLI should print `OK`.
 At this point you can switch back to device normal mode by turning off `appmainPROVISIONING_MODE` flag.

 #### Creating a new firmware update job

 1. Go to `examples/common/ota/ota_update.c` and increment the version number `APP_VERSION_MAJOR` for the new image.
 2. Build the new image.
-Create a bin file -  From the MCUXpresso IDE. goto `Binaries/` folder, right click on the `.axf` binary created and then choose `Binary Utilities` then choose `Create a binary`.
 3. Sign the new binary image using MCUBoot key-pair generated as part of setting up the bootloader project.
 From the repository root folder execute following command:
 ```
 python3 Middleware/mcuboot/scripts/imgtool.py sign -k examples/evkbmimxrt1060/bootloader/keys/<signing key generated in bootloader project> --align 4  --header-size 0x400 --pad-header --slot-size 0x200000 --max-sectors 800 --version "1.0" projects/evkmimxrt1060/pubsub/Debug/aws_iot_pubsub.bin aws_iot_pubsub_signed.bin
 ```
 This should create a new signed MCUboot image named `aws_iot_pubsub_signed.bin`

-4. Create a firmware update job using the signed image following the steps [here](https://docs.aws.amazon.com/freertos/latest/userguide/ota-console-workflow.html)
+4. Create a firmware update job using the signed image following the steps [here](https://docs.aws.amazon.com/freertos/latest/userguide/ota-console-workflow.html).
 5. Once the job is create successfully, the demo should start downloading the firmware chunks.
 The process can be monitored using logs from the console.

 #### Verification and Bootup of new Image